-Ace Hardware is the largest retailer-owned hardware cooperative in the world with more than 5,500 locally owned and operated hardware stores.
+Ace Hardware is the largest retailer-owned hardware cooperative in the world with approximately 5,900 locally owned and operated hardware stores.
 Domestically, Ace retail hardware stores operate in all 50 states and the District of Columbia.
 Ace Hardware Corporation markets and distributes hardware products, paint and other merchandise to our network of independent Retailers around the world.
 Ace also provides value-added services such as advertising, market research, merchandising assistance, promotional support, assistance with site location, store format design, retail training services, insurance and store technology services.

-During fiscal 2021, approximately 82 percent of Ace's consolidated revenues were derived from transactions with domestic Ace Retailers.
-The remaining 18 percent was generated by the following Ace subsidiaries:
+During fiscal 2023, approximately 83 percent of Ace's consolidated revenues were derived from transactions with domestic Ace Retailers.
+The remaining 17 percent was generated by the following Ace subsidiaries:

-Ace Hardware International Holdings, Ltd. ("AIH"), is a majority-owned and controlled subsidiary of the Company with a 21.0 percent noncontrolling interest held by AIH customers.
+Ace Hardware International Holdings, Ltd. ("AIH"), is a majority-owned and controlled subsidiary of the Company with a 21.3 percent noncontrolling interest held by AIH customers.
 AIH shareholders do not own shares of stock in the Company nor receive patronage dividends.

-Ace Retail Holdings LLC ("ARH") is the owner of the 151 store Westlake Ace Hardware ("Westlake") and the 59 store Great Lakes Ace Hardware, Inc ("GLA") retail chains.
+Ace Retail Holdings LLC ("ARH") is the owner of the 169-store Westlake Ace Hardware ("Westlake") and the 66-store Great Lakes Ace Hardware ("GLA") retail chains.
 As a result, the Company is also a retailer of hardware, paint and other related products.

 Ace Wholesale Holdings LLC ("AWH") owns and operates Emery Jensen Distribution ("EJD").
-AWH is used to make wholesale hardware sales to non-member retailers.
+AWH is a wholesaler of hardware, paint and other related products to non-member retailers.